Updated: 6 days ago

 Sounds professional, eh?
-Well it is.
+Well, it is.
 So who am I?
 Well, I’m definitely not 'fringe' as this is used as a reductive term these days (be honest) by the misinformed to appropriate actors who must surely be aiming for The Centre.
 Nor am I commercial.
-No. I am an independent Theatremaker.
-And you won't have heard of me because I don't exist.
-At least not under the regular terminology of director, producer, actor or writer as they don't really represent my skills set anymore so I rarely use them.
+No. I am an independent Theatremaker; and you won't have heard of me because I don't exist.
+At least not under the regular terminology of director, producer, actor, or writer as they don't represent my skill set anymore so I rarely use them.

 Maybe we're indefinable?

 Why did we manifest?
-By the continued slashing of budgets, changes of policies within funded theatres and the ever-persistent commercial sector sucking up the air through the prism of nostalgia and film?
+By the continued slashing of budgets, changes of policies within funded theatres, and the ever-persistent commercial sector sucking up the air through the prism of nostalgia and film?
 It's a theory.
 How about our extended periods of unemployment as we wait for heavy-penciled jobs to turn into half a day's work? (#actorslife) What about that devious myth that there are too many artists in the industry?
-Couple that with the cold-hard truth of not enough affordable rehearsal spaces, outlandish financial demands on our already delicate reality, and how long was it really going to be before we finally grabbed hold of the reins?
+Couple that with the cold hard truth of not enough affordable rehearsal spaces, outlandish financial demands on our already delicate reality, and how long was it going to be before we grabbed hold of the reins?
 Again.

-In the same way the Actor-Manager morphed into the Director, The Theatremaker is actually a concentrated version of the desires of the actor - an aggregation, and this seismic evolution/revolution was born from our exclusion from too parties for when we should be the hosts, we have been appointed as the caterers.
-But now The Theatremaker roams freely, ignoring these (mostly) imaginary firewalls and not only have we found a new voice, we've also discovered that the Theatre itself needed us to change before it too became a pre-packaged circus by self-appointed lion tamers.
+In the same way, the Actor-Manager morphed into the Director, The Theatremaker is a concentrated version of the desires of the actor - an aggregation; and this seismic evolution/revolution was born from our exclusion from too many parties for when we should be the hosts, we have been appointed as the caterers.
+But now us Theatremakers roam freely, ignoring these (mostly) imaginary firewalls, and not only did we find a new voice, but we also discovered that the Theatre itself needed us to change before it too became a pre-packaged circus by the self-appointed lion tamers.

 Now we no longer spend our days waiting for permission to cross the rubicon to that utopian centre.
 No. We have walked off down the road and created our own industry; and us Jill and Jack of all trades are fast becoming the majority.